The Ultimate Antelope Canyon guide with Antelope Canyon tips answering all questions about Antelope Canyon you might

 Antelope Canyon is located in Antelope Valley Arizona on the Navajo Land.
 Therefore, it is officially managed by Navajo Native Americans who organize and guide Antelope Canyon Tours.

 Antelope Canyon Arizona is believed to be sacred by Navajo people.
 In the past, entering Antelope Canyon to Navajo people meant entering a holy place that sought to show admiration and respect to Mother Nature.

-Nowadays to visit Antelope Canyon you need to pay Antelope Canyon permit of 8 USD in cash for entering Navajo Land that goes to the Navajo Aboriginal reserve.
+Nowadays to visit Antelope Canyon you need to pay an Antelope Canyon permit of 8 USD in cash for entering Navajo Land that goes to the Navajo Aboriginal reserve.

 Furthermore, Lake Powell Navajo Tribal Park is in charge of Upper Antelope Canyon, Lower Antelope Canyon, Upper Park of East Waterholes, Lower Park of East Waterholes, and Rainbow Bridge Trail.